auscyber/dotfiles/README.md

 ### Forge push limits 🚫

-With some repositories one might hit forge push limits such as [GitHub's](https://docs.github.com/en/get-started/using-git/troubleshooting-the-2-gb-push-limit).
+Inputs with huge histories should be handled shallowly.
-That is the case with Nixpkgs.
+Otherwise, one might (with Nixpkgs will) hit forge push limits such as [GitHub's](https://docs.github.com/en/get-started/using-git/troubleshooting-the-2-gb-push-limit).
-These can typically be worked around.
+But if you insist, this can typically be worked around by chunking.

 ### Input branches must be pushed 🫸